Ongoing Professional Learning

 Exploring

-We have limited professional learning time with our colleagues dedicated to understanding our identities and biases and how they influence our practices.
+We provide and receive limited (around once per year) professional learning with colleagues focused on understanding identities, biases, and microaggressions and how they influence our interactions and practices.

 Growing

-We have some professional learning time with our colleagues dedicated to understanding our identities and biases and how they influence our practices.
+We provide and receive some (about 3-4 times per year) professional learning with colleagues focused on understanding identities, biases, and microaggressions and how they might influence our interactions and practices.

 Utilizing